kavia-common/career-navigator-215143-215152/frontend_cnp_app/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

 ## Features
+- Sponsors and Notifications pages added to the left navigation.
+These allow managing your own sponsors and notifications (RLS enforced).

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
 - **Modern UI**: Clean, responsive design with KAVIA brand styling